ostis-ai/sc-machine/docs/sc-memory/api/cpp/agents.md

 * You can implement more than one `ScAgent` class in on source/header file;
 * Don't use any other memory contexts instead of `m_memoryCtx` in `ScAgent` implementation;
-* You need always include `<you_header>.generated.hpp` file into your header, if you have any metadata.
-  This include must be a last one in a file.
+* You need always include `<you_header>.generated.hpp` file into your header, to link your sc-agent code with generated metadata.
+This include must be the last one in a file.

 ## **ScEvent**